painting by Gary Long of Pendeen Watch

 Course details

-In the two live sessions, streamed from our studios in St. Ives, Gary will be showing you his process of working up ideas from his preliminary sketches into a gouache study, and finally to a textural painting of ‘Pendeen Watch’ in oils.
+In the two sessions, streamed from our studios in St. Ives, Gary will be showing you his process of working up ideas from his preliminary sketches and gouache study into a textural painting of ‘Pendeen Watch’ in oils.
 All the lessons combined will give you beneficial tools to start building your own creative toolkit and help you to banish the fear of how to start a painting based on a sense of place.

 What’s included:

-Reference images and footage of the unique Cornish landscape that our tutors will be visiting.
+Reference images of the unique Cornish landscape that our tutors will be visiting.
 You can revisit these time and time again, to practice the techniques learned in the session.

-Two live interactive studio sessions.
-You can watch or work along with our tutor, who will be bringing together the preliminary ideas from the pre-recorded footage, in practical sessions, that include the opportunity to pose questions.
+Two studio sessions.
+You can watch or work along with Gary, who will be bringing together the preliminary ideas from the pre-recorded footage, in practical sessions.

 Who is this course for?